-It is essential to stay informed about potential updates to the Leader Guide.
-As always, there are several modifications and new programs added since the previous year, so it is crucial to thoroughly review the complete guide.
-Please continue to check this page for the latest updates and version of this guide.
-The next update will have a tentative weekly Merit Badge Schedule.
+It is essential to stay informed about potential updates to the Leader Guide As always, there are several modifications and new programs added since the previous year, so it is crucial to thoroughly review the complete guide.
+Please continue to refer to this page to check for the most recent version of this guide of this guide.